buzzn/core/docs/application_architecture.md

 ### What about Rails?

-The Rails framework does (a lot of useful things)[https://github.com/rails-api/rails-api#handled-at-the-middleware-layer], but some of that we want do to differently.
+The Rails framework does [a lot of useful things](https://github.com/rails-api/rails-api#handled-at-the-middleware-layer), but some of that we want do to differently.
 Details:

 - we don't use controllers, they are replaced by the Roda tree.
 - we don't use views and the asset pipeline, they are in the process of being removed.
 Check branch remove-assets for current status.